 Can I measure glutathione in my body?

-The complexity of glutathione assays is not that straightforward as it is for testing other important chemicals such as glucose.
+The determination of glutathione levels is much more complex than it is for testing other important chemicals such as glucose.

 What diet is best for glutathione?

-How safe is GlyteineTM (GGC) and does it have any side effects?
+How safe is Glyteine® (GGC) and does it have any side effects?

-To test the safety of GlyteineTM, animal study was carried out that involved rats being fed 1 g/kg body weight (equivalent of 100 g for a 100 kg human) of GlyteineTM for 90 days with no observed detriment to their physiology.
+To test the safety of Glyteine®, an animal study was carried out that involved rats being fed 1 g/kg body weight (equivalent of 100 g for a 100 kg human) of Glyteine® for 90 days with no observed detriment to their physiology.

-Prof Wallace Bridge, UNSW Sydney; explains the greatest benefit of GlyteineTM (GGC) is likely to be an improved health span, where we may not necessarily live longer but will stay healthier throughout the later stages of life.
+Prof Wallace Bridge, UNSW Sydney; explains the greatest benefit of Glyteine® (GGC) is likely to be an improved health span, where we may not necessarily live longer but will stay healthier throughout life*.